-The Inquiry Committee mandated to investigate written complaints that are submitted to the College from members of the public, organizations, employers, and health professionals regarding the conduct and/or competence of registrants.
+The Inquiry Committee is mandated to investigate written complaints that are submitted to the College from members of the public, organizations, employers, and health professionals regarding the conduct and/or competence of registrants.
 In addition to investigating written complaints, the Inquiry Committee has authority to initiate its own investigation where there is a concern that a registrant is not complying with the HPA, regulations or College bylaws, has been convicted of an indictable offence, has engaged in professional misconduct or unprofessional conduct, or may be medically unfit to practice.

 The Inquiry Committee meets regularly to ensure that investigations proceed promptly.
 The investigation process is objective, transparent, impartial and fair.
 The registrant who is the subject of a complaint or own motion investigation will be invited to respond to the written complaint or concerns that have been identified.
 The registrant's response is shared with the complainant, if any.
-The Inquiry Committee often appoints experienced optometrists as inspectors to assist by gathering clinical records.
 The Inquiry Committee often appoints experienced optometrists as inspectors to assist by gathering clinical records and other information and conducting interviews of complainants, registrants and others who may have relevant evidence and provide written inspector reports which are also shared with the complainant and registrant.